Church of St Laurence, Downton: Monuments and fittings

-The oldest fitting in the church is the fine 13th century font, made from Purbeck Marble and situated at the west end of the south nave aisle.
+The oldest fitting in the church is the fine 13th-century font, made from Purbeck Marble, at the west end of the south nave aisle.
 The nave also contains a 17th-century oak chest and the remains of an 18th-century Jacobean hexagonal pulpit, now remodelled into a table.
 There is a wall painting on the west wall of the nave depicting the Flight into Egypt.
-Other notable monuments include several 18th century marble memorials to the Barons of Downton including one to Charles Duncombe and the 19th century reredos, which depicts the Supper at Emmaus as well as several angels.
+Other notable monuments include several 18th-century marble memorials to the Barons of Downton including one to Charles Duncombe and the 19th-century reredos, which depicts the Supper at Emmaus as well as several angels.

 Music

 Organ

 The earliest record of an organ at the church is in 1826 when a barrel organ from Lincoln was installed in the church.
-This organ has only 1 manual and 8 stops.
-It was replaced in 1870 by a much larger organ built by William Sweetland of Bath, formed of 2 manuals plus a pedalboard and 19 stops.
+This organ has only one manual and eight stops.
+It was replaced in 1870 by a much larger organ built by William Sweetland of Bath, formed of two manuals plus a pedalboard and 19 stops.
 In 1960, George Osmond & Co of Taunton renovated the organ.
-The organ received further attention in 1984 from Keith Scudamore of Bournemouth, who added 1 additional stop and converted the organ to electric action.
+The organ received further attention in 1984 from Keith Scudamore of Bournemouth, who added a stop and converted the organ to electric action.
 The bourdon was disconnected in 2002.
 The organ is in the north transept and has a simple pipe rack case.